High Routes at Selva

 Please note that the itinerary outlined above is provisional and could be subject to change.
 A finalised itinerary will be available at the resort and your leader will brief you every evening about the next day’s walks.

 Each week there is a free day where you may want to visit the 'Ice Man' museum in Bolzano, or relax in one of the valley villages.
 For other options see Local Area tab

-Ortisei - Ortisei is the largest of the villages in the Gardena Valley and is easily reached by bus.
-Here you could wander around the historic centre and perhaps enjoy lunch in one of the pavement cafés.
-Alternatively Ortisei is also the starting point for a number of lifts which will take you high into the mountains, perhaps exploring an area not visited during your walks.
+Ortisei is the largest of the villages in the Gardena Valley and is easily reached by bus.
+Here you could learn more about the traditional local Ladin culture or the thriving local sculpture and art scene and perhaps enjoy lunch in one of the pavement cafés.
+Alternatively Ortisei is also the starting point for a number of lifts which will take you high into the mountains.

 We recognise that everyone’s travel arrangements are unique, so all our holidays to Europe can be booked ‘with flight’ or ‘without flight’, giving you more flexibility and choice.

-Book your holiday ‘with flight’ from Gatwick to Verona airport.
+Book your holiday ‘with flight’ from Gatwick, Manchester and Birmingham to Verona airport.
 For flight times and prices please see the Dates & Prices tab.